Looking for basement remodeling ideas?

 Lower the Floor

 We have even gone as far as to lower the floor in some basements to gain more space.
 Sometimes it’s just in a small area to gain more headroom and in others, we have dropped the complete basement floor.
-And yes, it is a difficult project to lower a basement floor but completely worth it to give you an uncramped feeling in your living space.
+It is a difficult project to lower a basement floor but completely worth it.
+It will give you an uncramped feeling in your living space.

 If turning your basement into a spacious pleasure destination sounds good to you, please give us a call.
 We’re “deeply” experienced and ready to help you discover all the basement remodeling possibilities waiting for you.